 Students who are interested in preparing themselves for the world of professional chaplaincy will be in an excellent position to become leaders in the field.
 Students who wish to become clergy or religious professionals in agencies or schools will have the in-depth pastoral training to serve the needs of their congregants, clients, and students on a very high level and with expertise in the rich pastoral resources of Judaism.

 Studies at the center combine rigorous academic courses with the transformative learning process of Clinical Pastoral Education (CPE).

-Accredited by the Association for Clinical Pastoral Education to offer Level I, Level II, and Supervisory CPE, the Center for Pastoral Education at JTS turns day-treatment programs for the mentally ill, nursing homes, hospitals, senior housing, hospices, and congregations into virtual classrooms.
+Accredited by the Association for Clinical Pastoral Education to offer Level I, Level II, and Supervisory CPE, the Center for Pastoral Education at JTS gives students experience at day-treatment programs for the mentally ill, nursing homes, hospitals, senior housing, hospices, and congregations.